Updated Mar 01, 2026

 Connecting Adalo to Your Legacy Data

 Once DreamFactory generates your REST API, you can link it to Adalo using External Collections.
 This setup allows you to perform full CRUD operations through DreamFactory's endpoints.
 By adopting this method, organizations have reported 90% faster development cycles compared to traditional coding approaches.
-Additionally, it's estimated that 70% of new enterprise applications will rely on no-code/low-code platforms by 2025.
+Additionally, it's estimated that 70% of new enterprise applications will rely on no-code/low-code platforms by 2026.

 After establishing the connection, Adalo's Magic Text feature enables you to map legacy fields (like first_name or hire_date) to app components such as text boxes, lists, or profile screens.
+With no record limits on paid plans, you can surface as much legacy data as your enterprise needs without worrying about storage caps.

 Adding DreamFactory as a Data Source in Adalo

 Setting up DreamFactory as a data source in Adalo is straightforward.
 Start by retrieving your API Base URL and API key from DreamFactory.
-Navigate to Adalo's Database menu, click "Add Collection", and name it according to the data you're accessing - examples include "Customer Records" or "Inventory Items."
+Navigate to Adalo's Database menu, click "Add Collection", and name it according to the data you're accessing—examples include "Customer Records" or "Inventory Items."

 Enter the Base URL exactly as provided in DreamFactory, ensuring it points to the specific table you want to access.
 For example, if you're connecting to a SQL Server database with an employees table, your URL might look like this: